Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

-The symptoms of hand eczema are many
+The symptoms of hand eczema are many:

-Manifestations are often bilateral; in other words, they can be observed on both hands.
+Manifestations often appear on both hands.

 Your message has been sent.